 Texts: “The Cooking Gene: A Journey Through African American Culinary history in the Old South” by Michael Twitty, “Taste The Nation, ep.
 4: The Gullah Way” (Hulu Series)

-Texts: “The Rise: Black Cooks and the Soul of American Food” by Marcus Samuelsson, “The Warmth of Other Sons: The Epic Story of America’s Great Migration” by Isabel Wilkerson, “Our Harlem: Seven Days of Cooking Music and Soul at the Red Rooster” by Marcus Samuelsson (Audible exclusive series)
+Texts: “The Rise: Black Cooks and the Soul of American Food” by Marcus Samuelsson, “The Warmth of Other Suns: The Epic Story of America’s Great Migration” by Isabel Wilkerson, “Our Harlem: Seven Days of Cooking Music and Soul at the Red Rooster” by Marcus Samuelsson (Audible exclusive series)

 Texts: “The Devastating Consequences of Unequal Food Access” by Lyndsey Hayes-Maslow in Union of Concerned Scientists Journal, Food and Faith Podcast, ep.
 50: Michael Malcolm